ahtchow/CarND-PID-Control-Project-P7/README.md

   *  CTE -> Cross Track Error

 ### "I" - Integral
 The Integral aspect of the controller sums up all the "Cross Track" Error (CTE) to account for any biased to error.
-Suppose the wheels on your car has wheels that were out of allignment, as the car continued to drive a substantial amount of error would accumilate.
-To address any system bias, the integral controller will act as a dynamic offset to oppose the bias accumilated overtime.
-The integral aspect of the controller can be modelled by the following equation:
+Suppose the wheels on your car has wheels that were out of alignment, as the car continued to drive a substantial amount of error would accumulate.
+To address any system bias, the integral controller will act as a dynamic offset to oppose the bias accumulated overtime.
+The integral aspect of the controller can be modeled by the following equation:

 ```bash
 α = - τ_i * (Σ CTE)